wesleycamargo/azure-docs.pt-br/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

 New-AzureStorageContainer -Name $containerName -Context $xioContext
 ```

-#### <a name="step-5-placing-os-vhd-on-standard-or-premium-storage"></a>Etapa 5: colocar o VHD do sistema operacional no armazenamento Padrão ou Premium
+#### <a name="step-5-placing-os-vhd-on-standard-or-premium-storage"></a>Etapa 5: Colocar o VHD do sistema operacional no Armazenamento Standard ou Premium

 ```powershell
 #NOTE: Set up subscription and default storage account which is used to place the OS VHD in